-By way of background, the Corporation acknowledges that with respect to the Native Title Claim relating to the Region:
+By way of background, the Corporation acknowledges that:

 - (a) the registered native title claimants of the Native Title Claims in the South West region of Western Australia and other representative parties for and on behalf of the Native Title Agreement Groups (Agreement Groups) propose to enter into Indigenous Land Use Agreements (ILUAs) with the State of Western Australia that includes (Noongar Settlement): - (i) the resolution of the Native Title Claims; - (ii) a settlement package for the benefit of the Noongar People; - (iii) the establishment of the Noongar Boodja Trust to receive and administer the settlement package; and - (iv) recognition of the Noongar People's traditional custodianship of the Noongar Lands; - (b) each of the ILUAs will be authorised by an Agreement Group, being the members of the Native Title Claim Group for that Region and other persons who have been identified as persons who may hold native title in relation to part or all of the relevant Region.
-There are 6 Agreement Groups; - (c) each Agreement Group will establish a Regional Corporation principally for the purpose of supporting the interests of that Agreement Group under the Noongar Settlement; - (d) the Regional Agreement Group has endorsed or intends to endorse the Corporation as the Regional Corporation for the Region by an Agreement Group Endorsement; - (e) the Central Services Corporation (CSC) will be established principally for the purpose of: - (i) supporting, assisting, and providing services to the Regional Corporations; and - (ii) centralising administrative systems, professional experience, and expertise amongst the Eligible Noongar Entities; - (f) the CSC and the Regional Corporations (together the Eligible Noongar Entities) are the sole beneficiaries of the Noongar Boodja Trust; - (g) the CSC will establish the Noongar Corporations Committee, comprising the Chairperson and CEO of each of the Eligible Noongar Entities.
-The Noongar Corporations Committee will be the primary source of consultation amongst the Eligible Noongar Entities regarding the Noongar Settlement; and
+There are 6 Agreement Groups; - (c) each Agreement Group will establish a Regional Corporation principally for the purpose of pursuing objects for the benefit of the relevant Agreement Group; - (d) the Central Services Corporation (CSC) will be established principally for the purpose of: - (i) supporting, assisting and providing services to the Regional Corporations; and - (ii) centralising administrative systems, professional experience and expertise amongst the Eligible Noongar Entities; - (e) a majority of the Regions have endorsed or will endorse the Corporation as the CSC by Agreement Group Endorsements; - (f) the CSC and the Regional Corporations (together the Eligible Noongar Entities) are the sole beneficiaries of the Noongar Boodja Trust; - (g) the CSC will establish the Noongar Corporations Committee, comprising the chairperson and CEO of each of the Eligible Noongar Entities.
+The Noongar Corporations Committee will be the primary source of consultation amongst the Eligible Noongar Entities regarding the Noongar Settlement; and - (h) if the Corporation is appointed as the CSC, the Corporation will:

-- (h) if appointed as the Regional Corporation for the Region, the Corporation will: - have to exercise the rights and comply with the obligations of a Regional Corporation under the Regional ILUA and the Noongar Boodja Trust Deed; - (ii) have ongoing financial and other reporting obligations to the Noongar Boodja Trustee; - (iii) be an Eligible Noongar Entity and may therefore receive financial and governance support from the Noongar Boodja Trust; - (iv) have representatives on the Noongar Corporations Committee, being the Chief Executive Officer and the Chairperson; - (v) as far as practicable, in the interests of increasing efficiency and minimising unnecessary costs, utilise the CSC Regional Services funded by the Noongar Boodja Trust; and - (vi) work cooperatively and collaboratively with the other Eligible Noongar Entities to ensure that each Regional Corporation is able to reasonably access the CSC Regional Services.
+- (i) have to exercise the rights and comply with the obligations of the CSC under the Noongar Boodja Trust Deed; - (ii) have ongoing financial and other reporting obligations to the Noongar Boodja Trustee; - (iii) be an Eligible Noongar Entity and may therefore receive financial and governance support from the Noongar Boodja Trust; and - (iv) establish and maintain the Noongar Corporations Committee; and - (v) have representatives on the Noongar Corporations Committee, being the Chief Executive Officer and the Chairperson.